How hearing works: A simple guide to ear anatomy

 Outer ear

-The outer ear consists of three parts: the pinna, or the part that is easy to visualize on the side of the head, the ear canal, and the eardrum.
-The curves of the pinna collect sound and help with localization.
+The outer ear consists of three parts: the pinna (or the part that is easy to visualize on the side of the head), the ear canal, and the eardrum.
+The curves of the pinna collect sound and help with determining which direction sound is coming from and how far or close it may be from the listener.

 When sound waves vibrate the tympanic membrane, this also vibrates the middle ear.